Martyna-krawczyk/CSharp-ClassesChallenge/README.md

 In your Program.cs file create two new instances of Book.
 First one using the 3 parameter constructor
-Add a couple new characters using the AddCharacter method Second one using the 4 parameter constructor and passing in a List of characters.
+Add a couple new characters using the AddCharacter method Second one using the 4 parameter constructor and passing in a List of characters.<br/>
-Challenge 4-4 - Putting Books On A Shelf
+Challenge 4-4 - Putting Books On A Shelf<br/>
  Create a new private property on Shelf named books that will hold a List of Book Create a new public static method on Shelf named AddBook Has 1 parameter which is a Book named book